 The following day I suffered from a strange and new condition… the meat sweats.
-I took several showers that day, but within ten minutes of each shower, I could smell the odor of the sauce seeping out my pours.
+I took several showers that day, but within ten minutes of each shower, I could smell the odor of the sauce seeping out of my pores.
 I learned a valuable lesson.
 Don’t eat 68 buffalo wings.

 Volunteer to help a professor with their research.
 Not only is this a great learning opportunity, but it can lead to job opportunities and a great reference.

 Take classes with the best professors.
 Don’t just sign up for classes because you don’t want to get out of bed before noon.
-Figure out who the best professors are and do the best you can to find a seat in their classes.
+Figure out who the best professors are and do the best you can to find a spot in their classes.